-C) People assessed as being unintentionally homeless but not in priority need
+C) People not in priority need but threatened with homelessness (S. 195)

-- People who have been assessed as having a medical condition or a disability where a move to suitable alternative accommodation would significantly improve their health.
-For example, frail elderly people who need single level accommodation, People who have been diagnosed as having a significant mental health condition where their current property is having a detrimental effect on their condition (strong evidence must be provided from a mental health professional).
+- People who have been assessed as having a physical medical condition or a disability where a move to suitable alternative accommodation would significantly improve their health.
+For example, people who need single level accommodation, People who have been diagnosed as having a significant mental health condition where their current property is having a detrimental effect on their condition (strong evidence must be provided from a mental health professional).

-- People with a medical condition or disability who are assessed as having to move in order to receive care or support will be allowed to bid for homes with an additional bedroom in order to provide sleep-in for a carer, providing the property is not needed to meet the needs of a larger household.
+- People with a medical condition or disability who are assessed as having to move in order to receive care or support will be allowed to bid for homes with an additional bedroom in order to provide sleep-in for a carer, (evidence of care package will be required)

-E) Social housing tenants of the partner landlords that are under-occupying a house by 2 or more bedrooms and are wishing to down-size to a smaller property
+E) Social housing tenants of the partner landlords that are under-occupying a house by 1 or more bedrooms and are wishing to down-size to a smaller property

 A) People who need to relocate